bevan654/tinder-2.0/README.md

 ## Features

 - **User Authentication**: Sign up and log in using email/password or Google OAuth
+- **Session Persistence**: Stay logged in across browser sessions
 - **Profile Management**: Create and edit your profile with name, school, major, subjects, and bio
 - **Swipe Interface**: Tinder-style card swiping to like or pass on potential study partners
 - **Match Detection**: Automatic matching when two users mutually like each other
+- **Beautiful Match Animation**: Full-screen Tinder-style animation with floating particles and sliding profile cards
-- **Real-time Chat**: Live messaging with your matches using Supabase Realtime
+- **Real-time Chat**: Live messaging with your matches (Realtime or polling fallback)
+- **Web Notifications**: Browser notifications for new messages when you're away
+- **Unmatch Functionality**: Remove matches with confirmation modal
 - **Mobile-First Design**: Responsive UI optimized for mobile and desktop

 ## Tech Stack